Welcome from the Director

 The Graduate Program in Immunology, in cooperation with the Department of Molecular Biology and Genetics, offers a program of study leading to the Ph.D. degree in immunology.

 The mission of the Immunology Training Program is to provide outstanding pre-doctoral training in the field of Immunology.
 We seek to provide trainees with the ability to identify significant research questions in Immunology, to find solutions to these questions, to think broadly and creatively about biological problems, and to communicate ideas effectively to others.
 Our goal is to train the next generation of Immunologists who, through active scholarship contribute to the generation of new knowledge on the basic mechanisms of the immune system and the application of this knowledge to the understanding and treatment of disease.
 We accomplish this mission by selecting and supporting qualified trainees, providing relevant didactic coursework and through the participation of highly qualified faculty who are skilled mentors and accomplished researchers in Immunology.

 Close interaction with faculty and a high faculty/student ratio are important features of the program.
-Students also interact closely with the large graduate student body at The Johns Hopkins University School of Medicine and have access to the faculty and facilities of all other basic science and clinical departments.
+Students also interact closely with the large graduate student body at The Johns Hopkins University School of Medicine and the School of Public Health plus have access to the faculty and facilities of all the basic science and clinical departments.